olillevik/skatteetaten.github.io/OpenShift/index.md

 Going back and forth, we almost always ended up at "not a whole lot".
 It became pretty clear that a common effort to coordinate how the teams should use the platform and maintain reusable components and services was a good idea.

+## What is the Aurora OpenShift Platform?

+TODO: Needs work
 The Aurora OpenShift Platform is everything The Norwegian Tax Administration has developed to support infrastructure automation, support application configuration, deployment and management, common application base images and common build and versioning mechanism for application archives and docker images.